ditn/ditn/README.md

 ### Hi there 👋

-I'm Adam, and I'm the Lead Android Engineer at [Cuvva](https://www.cuvva.com/).
+I'm Adam, and I'm a Google Developer Expert for Android.

 <!--
 **ditn/ditn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.